 Breville Smart Grinder

-There is a whole lot of things to praise about when it comes to Breville coffee grinders.
+There is a whole lot of things to praise when it comes to Breville coffee grinders.
 It is designed intelligently to make the work of grinding coffee more precise and efficient.
 Available in three colors, this coffee grinder was designed by keeping in mind the importance of choice and variety.

 With a dimension of 8.5 inches X 12.5 inches X 16.3 inches, the Breville coffee grinder is perfect to tuck into a small corner in your kitchen without taking up much of a space.
 With powerful conical burrs, Breville smart grinder gives you a consistent size grind every time.